spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 *Marketplace Storefront* is a web application designed for the [marketplace business model](/docs/marketplace/user/intro-to-the-spryker-marketplace/{{ site.version }}/marketplace-concept.html).
 Based on the regular Storefront, it supports all Spryker Commerce OS features.
 Marketplace functionality enables buyers to browse for products, view and purchase them across different merchants.

-In most sections of the Marketplace Storefront, it is visible to the customer who is the seller of the particular products and offers.
+In most sections of the Marketplace Storefront, customers can see who the seller of a product or offer is.

 ## Catalog and Search pages